 The Academy should make a decision for the upcoming years about the role of its research activities, their type and volume.
 While the Academy has successfully achieved its mission and goals in preparing young and skilful specialists for medium and high level position in public administration in the RA, its future ability to continue doing so hinges on the development of its scientific-research activities.
-Without this, it is unlikely to be in a position to play at par with its European and international partner institutions.
+Without this, it is unlikely to be in a position to play at par with its European and international partner institutions..
 Even the (local) employers point out the importance of a research policy.
 This does not mean that the Academy should put at risk its strong basis as an institution preparing practical staff by developing traditional research and following the same pattern as other types of universities.
 For the Academy it will be particularly important to define the desired goal, type and volume of scientific-research activity called for in its strategic plan and implement its objectives in accordance with a clear, long-term action plan.

-CONCLUSION: The corrspondance of Academy's institutional capacities to the requirements of criterion 6 is unsatisfactory.
+The Academy does not meet the requirements of criterion 6.